IIIF/api/source/auth/2.0/index.md

        "type": "AuthProbeService2"
      },
      {
-        // Other necessary services for Access Control described later in Section 2 }
+        // Other necessary services for Access Control described later in Section 2.2 onwards }
    ]
 }
 ```

-The service listed here is a Probe Service:
+The service declared on this resource is a Probe Service:

 | Property     | Required?   | Description |
 | ------------ | ----------- | ----------- |